 Composting is equally as important as mulching as it not only improves the nutrient profile of the soil (many times replacing chemical fertilizers), but it increases the richness of the soil.
 With each 1% increase in the soil’s organic matter, the soil can help hold 20,000 gallons more water per acre.
 That’s a lot of water saved (and much less strain on your water bill).

-On the other hand, overwatering can also cause issues with citrus tree leaves.
+On the other hand, overwatering can also cause issues with citrus tree leaves and fruit.
 However, most commonly the leaves don’t curl, but instead—drop.
-Overwatering can also lead to other issues such as yellow leaves.
-If you’d like more information about yellow leaves on citrus trees and what to do about it, you can check out my recent posts on orange, lemon, and lime trees with yellow leaves.
+Overwatering can also lead to other issues such as yellow leaves and dropping fruits.

 Another common reason why citrus trees get leaf curl is because of extreme weather, or swings in temperature.
 Citrus trees grow in temperatures from 35ºF-100ºF and can get stressed if their temperature falls outside of this range.
 To prevent leaf curl, keep citrus trees within 60ºF-80ºF if possible.

 While citrus trees can tolerate temperatures as low as 35ºF and as high as 100ºF, like most plants, they prefer less extreme temperatures.
 This makes their sweet spot about 60ºF-80ºF.
 However, this range is not always possible to maintain (unless you’re growing potted citrus trees indoors).

 Still, there are a few things you can do to influence the temperature a bit, even if your citrus trees are outdoors.